Embarcadero/Dev-Cpp/Source/README.txt

 	   %APPDATA%\Dev-Cpp.
 This file can be compiled using Source\Tools\DevCppPortable\DevCppPortable.dev

-	3) Packman.exe.
+	3) Packman.exe (legacy).
 This file is launched by the menu item located at Tools >> Package Manager and provides .pak plugin support.
 This file has not been touched since like 2005 so do what you wish with it.

+4. Other tools

+Other tools provided for legacy reasons or to easy the developer's life are:

+	1) GitPush.
+Automated script that adds, commits, and pushes the current code base to the SourceForge git repo.
+Please position this executable in the root folder of Dev-C++.

+	2) HeywordHighlighter.
+Used to generate the hash table of function pointers used by SynEditHighlighterCpp.pas to determine if a word is a keyword.

+	3) LangCheck.
+Compares any language file to the english language file and checks for missing entries and formatting options compatibility.

+	4) PackMaker (legacy).
+Used to create PAK extension files.

-4. UPX
+5. UPX

 To decrease the main executable size, the old developers from Bloodshed used a program called UPX to compress it.
 Here is a copy of their instructions on how